IsaGeriler/WM9M2Assignment5749205/README.md

 -	Simulating one or more effects covered in the lectures (e.g. water, particle system, skybox)

 ## Placeholder Video for the Current State of the Project
-Note: Code will be commited at a later time, due to fixing a critical bug by "hard-coding".

 https://github.com/user-attachments/assets/b6010296-162a-4411-b224-8e093ea0dcb0